superboum/code-bazaar/crawling/yt/README.md

   - [Integrating DEI into the game development process](https://www.youtube.com/watch?v=jx7JjU98NzQ)
   - [How To Choose The Right Insurance Plan — Animated Explainer Video | Epipheo](https://www.youtube.com/watch?v=o661QHdCNF4)

+To put this result in perspective, **27 videos over 1574 were not listed in my feed last month**.

 It seems that if a channel posts a video that is unavailable, you will not see it in your feed.
 Additionally, it seems that if you post multiple video in a row, they will not be listed.
 However, it is not enough to explain the set of non-listed video I aggregated.

-**Still, to the question "does Youtube display all video of channels you follow, the answer is definitely a NO**
+**Still, to the question "does Youtube display all videos of channels you follow ?
+The answer is definitely a NO**